liviucotfas/ase-web-and-cloud-applications-security/8 - MVCStore - Authentication.md

 	}
 	```

-	> The AppIdentityDbContext class is derived from IdentityDbContext, which provides Identity-specific features for Entity Framework Core.
-For the type parameter, we used the IdentityUser class, which is the built-in class used to represent users.
+	> The `ApplicationDbContext` class is derived from `IdentityDbContext`, which provides Identity-specific features for Entity Framework Core.
+For the type parameter, we used the `IdentityUser` class, which is the built-in class used to represent users.

 2. Install the package "Microsoft.AspNetCore.Identity.UI".
 In the `Startup` class make the following changes in the `ConfigureServices` method.